 Battery companies are constantly experimenting to find chemistries that are cheaper, denser, lighter and more powerful.
-We spoke to Saft Research Director Patrick Bernard, who explained three new battery technologies with transformative potential.
+We spoke to Patrick Bernard - Saft Research Director, who explained three new battery technologies with transformative potential.

 Saft has selected and favoured the most promising Li-S technology based on solid state electrolyte.
 This technical path brings very high energy density, long life and overcomes the main drawbacks of the liquid based Li-S (limited life, high selfdischarge, …).

-Furthermore, this technology is supplementary to solid state Li-ion thanks to its superior gravimetric energy density (+30% at stake in Wh/kg).
+Furthermore, this technology is supplementary to solid state lithium-ion thanks to its superior gravimetric energy density (+30% at stake in Wh/kg).

 Major technology barriers have already been overcome and the maturity level is progressing very quickly towards full scale prototypes.

-For applications requiring long battery life, this technology is expected to reach the market just after solid-state Li-ion.
+For applications requiring long battery life, this technology is expected to reach the market just after solid state lithium-ion.

-Today, Saft R&D efforts focus on 2 main material types: polymers and inorganic compounds, aiming the synergy of the physico-chemical properties such as processability, stability, conductivity …
+Today, Saft Research & Development efforts focus on 2 main material types: polymers and inorganic compounds, aiming the synergy of the physico-chemical properties such as processability, stability, conductivity …

 The first huge advantage is a marked improvement in safety at cell and battery levels: solid electrolytes are non-flammable when heated, unlike their liquid counterparts.
 Second, it permits the use of innovative, high-voltage high-capacity materials, enabling denser, lighter batteries with better shelf-life as a result of reduced self-discharge.
 Moreover, at system level, it will bring additional advantages such as simplified mechanics as well as thermal and safety management.